public-key-cryptography/public-key-editor/README.md

 	and then reducing the public key vector Y[] to a 1x1 block matrix or secret key E = Y[1] ^ k1 Y2[2] ^
 	k2 == A1 ^ (k1 x1) A2 ^ (k1 x2 + k2 x1) A3 ^ (k2 x2).

-	The words block and matrix are synonymous because a matrix is a rectangular block of numbers.
-Before they were called matrices, rectangular arrays of numbers were referred to as blocks.
-A block is a quantity, number, or section of things dealt with as a unit, such as a block of plaintext or cipher- text.
-(J.J.
-Sylvester used the term matrix in 1850 to refer to a rectangular block of numbers because a determinant is formed from a matrix, and a matrix is something from which something else originates, develops, or takes form.)

 	Nonlinear multivariate equations are difficult or impossible to solve.
 If solving an equation such as Y = X A X were as simple as diagonalizing a matrix, doing a Fourier transform, or reducing a matrix to echelon and row canonical form, then math programs would have functions or methods for solving